-[20] A consultative approach to this Review has been adopted with the object being to make the Review as inclusive as possible.
+A consultative approach to this Review has been adopted with the object being to make the Review as inclusive as possible.
 Where we have proposed fundamental change, we have expended time investigating those areas in other jurisdictions where the proposed change has already successfully occurred.
-The guiding principle needs to serve the interests of the court user in harmony with the administration of justice.
-The key component of our Review has been to recognise the need for transparency and adherence to the principles of open justice.
+The internationalism of civil justice is a guiding principle needed to serve the interests of the court user in harmony with the administration of justice.

+Finally, a key component of our Review has been the need to recognise the requirement for transparency and adherence to the principles of open justice.
 One of the roles of the Review is to generate debate and consider major issues in the civil courts.
-This preliminary Report is the first rather than the last word on how these matters are to be addressed.
+This Report is the first rather than the last word on how these matters are to be addressed.
+Another 17 years must not pass before we look again in depth at our system of civil justice.
+This jurisdiction urgently requires a body such as a Civil Justice Council to carry on the work of this Review and to monitor future progress in a timely and efficient manner.

-The Right Honourable Lord Justice Gillen October 2016
+The Right Honourable Lord Justice Gillen September 2017